-INSIDE: Our hot tip on the best shop to buy a Japanese bento lunch box in Tokyo on a budget.
+INSIDE: Where to buy a Japanese bento lunch box in Tokyo on a budget.

 Japanese people seem to have a special talent for packing delicious, nutritious lunchboxes for their kids and family members.